mmarlis/StringInterpolationTemplate/README.md

 A7 - String Interpolation Tests

-Due Wednesday by 11:59pm Points 100 Submitting a website url
 * Use the StringInterpolationTemplateLinks to an external site. as a basis for this assignment.

 In case it wasn't clear, use the var date = _date.Now value in your code so it will be overridden by the tests.
 See the Number01() method as an example if you are unsure.